AswinBalamurugan/NLP_scalable_model/README.md

-# NLP_xgboost

 # Objective
-To get a deeper understanding of the NLP techniques used for classification in this project.
+To get a deeper understanding of the NLP techniques leveraging a scalable model (XGBoost model) for classification.

 # Dataset
 The dataset is available on kaggle - "Deep-NLP".